Table of Contents

 Jesus personally taught the disciples during His earthly ministry.
-And before His crucifixion, He told them that He would be leaving and promised them, “And I will pray the Father, and he shall give you another Comforter, that he may abide with you for ever; Even the Spirit of truth; whom the world cannot receive” (John 14:16–17).
+And before His crucifixion, He promised them that He would be leaving and promised them, “And I will pray the Father, and he shall give you another Comforter, that he may abide with you for ever; Even the Spirit of truth; whom the world cannot receive” (John 14:16–17).

-The verb parakaleō, though translated “to comfort” 23 times in the NT, means also “exhort” 19 times.
+The verb parakaleō, though translated “to comfort” 23 times in the New Testament, means also “exhort” 19 times.
 To call the Holy Spirit a “Comforter” is to stress only one facet of His ministry.
 For He is also an “Exhorter.”
 To exhort is the prominent facet of the ministry of the Spirit as given by John (John 16:8).

 Elsewhere in pre-Christian and non-Christian literature, paraklētos have the more general meaning of “one who stands up in behalf of another,” “a mediator,” “an intercessor,” and “a helper.”

-The multi facet ministry of the Holy Spirit
+The Ministry of the Holy Spirit

 The Holy Spirit will teach and “bring all things to … remembrance” (John 14:26).
-He will testify of Christ (John 15:26).
-The Holy Spirit will “reprove the world of sin, and of righteousness, and of judgment” (John 16:8).
-He will guide into all truth (John.
-16:13).
-The Holy Spirit will glorify Christ and receive from Him and impart to the disciples (John 16:14).
-He will comfort the believers (John 14:16).
-The Holy Spirit will inspire God’s people (2 Peter 1:21).
-Also, He will witness to the believers (Hebrews 10:15).
-And He will intercede for God’s children (Romans 8:27).
+The Holy Spirit will: testify of Christ (John 15:26), “reprove the world of sin, and of righteousness, and of judgment” (John 16:8), guide into all truth (John 16:13), glorify Christ and receive from Him and impart to the disciples (John 16:14), comfort the believers (John 14:16), inspire God’s people (2 Peter 1:21), witness to the believers (Hebrews 10:15), and will intercede for God’s children (Romans 8:27).